suborbital/docs/website/docs/quickstart.md

 The application architecture itself is nothing out of ordinary; it's a Node.js app communicating with a simple HTML frontend using Vue.js.
 Our backend, as mentioned, generates fake "ingest logs" of network requests, our WebAssembly plugins will receive this request metadata, and attempt to spot abuse.

-We provide many prebuilt components to make all of this a little easier: the frontend integrates with the Suborbital Module Editor, while the backend uses the JS SDK to interface with the SE2 REST API and our hosted Edge Dataplane
+We provide many prebuilt components to make all of this a little easier: the frontend integrates with the Suborbital Module Editor, while the backend uses the JS SDK to interface with the SE2 REST API and our hosted Edge Dataplane.

-So time to put ourselves in the shoes of Ada, a PRO.xyz customer who just received access to Suborbital extensions on PRO.xys' platform.
+So time to put ourselves in the shoes of Ada, a PRO.xyz customer who just received access to Suborbital extensions on PRO.xyz' platform.

 - We'll give our customer the name `Ada`
 - And we can type whatever we like for this pretend password